Killing of Naqeebullah Mehsud: Killing of Gul Saeed

-On 16 January 2018, when the inquiry against Rao Anwar was about to start following the killing of Naqeebullah Mehsud, Rao Anwar claimed that he came under attack in Karachi's Malir Cantonment while he was heading towards his house.
+On 16 January 2018, when the inquiry against Rao Anwar was about to start following the killing of Mehsud, Rao Anwar claimed he had come under attack in Karachi's Malir Cantonment while he was heading towards his house.
 He alleged that a suicide attacker detonated explosives near him and his squad but they remained unhurt, and that two accomplices of the attacker then opened fire on the police, both of whom were shot dead in the exchange of fire.
 He also alleged that a few militants escaped the site under the cover of fire while the police and Pakistan Rangers were conducting search operation.
 The alleged suicide attacker was later identified as Gul Saeed Afridi, a 34-year-old driver from Orangi Town, Karachi, who had gone missing a few months earlier.

 Gul Saeed's body was found to be burned badly, but not blown up and still in one piece, although it had allegedly fell far from Rao Anwar's armoured vehicle.
 Gul Saeed's family was outraged at the demands of the police from them after the killing.
 They protested and took Gul Saeed's body away from the police by force, but returned it to the mortuary after negotiations.
 The police placed the three dead bodies at the Chhipa Welfare Association morgue in Karachi.
 The other two bodies besides Gul Saeed, which were still unidentified, had been riddled with bullets.
 The Pakistani Taliban (Tehrik-i-Taliban Pakistan, or TTP) immediately claimed responsibility of the alleged suicide attack.
 Gul Saeed's family, however, appealed against Rao Anwar's allegations and claimed that Gul Saeed was innocent and had no links with terrorists.
 They asked how a suicide attack could even be possible in a sensitive area surrounded by the military like the cantonment, and asserted that Rao Anwar had in fact murdered Gul Saeed extrajudicially.

 The Counter-Terrorism Department (CTD) probing the case doubted if a suicide attack had taken place at the site.
 Suggesting that it was a fake encounter, a senior CTD officer Omar Khattab said: “This has been observed for the first time that the suicide bomber, despite having himself blown up with explosives, was only burnt.
 While examining the site of the attack, no traces of any explosive material were found.
 Even there was no smell of explosives.”
 The investigators found out that contrary to Rao Anwar's claim, no exchange of fire had taken place.
 According to the investigators, the alleged suicide attacker Gul Saeed was first riddled by the police with bullets, then a suicide vest was wrapped around his body, and then the vest was set on fire which burned his body.